aminahagi/phase-1-project/README.md

 - JavaScript

 ## Getting Started
-Tget started, do the foolowing:
+To get started, do the following:

 - Clone from here